Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 - Run the Geneva MDM container locally
 - Spawn a VM, start the Geneva container there and connect/tunnel to it.

-and two protocolls to chose from:
+and two protocols to chose from:
-- Unix Domain Sockets, which is the way production is currently (April 2022) is run
+- Unix Domain Sockets, which is the way production is currently (April 2022) run
-- or UDP, which is much easier to use and is way it will be used to allow for deploying the RP and related components on kubernetes clusters
+- or UDP, which is much easier to use and is the way it will be used on kubernetes clusters in the future

 ## Local Container Setup